tensorflow/models/research/README.md

 respective authors.
 To propose a model for inclusion, please submit a pull request.

-**Note: some research models are stale and have not updated to latest TensorFlow yet.
+**Note: some research models are stale and have not updated to the latest TensorFlow yet.
 If users have trouble with TF 2.x for research models, please consider TF 1.15.**